Spelling and Grammar

 Here's an example of my resume for general circulation.
 As I'm not actively seeking a new position it's just a summation of my current experience.

 Be sure to create multiple copies of your resume.
-I have one for Business Development/ PreSales, one for Telecom, one for Political Positions, a generic one, and a variety of "dream job" drafts.
+I have one for Business Development/ PreSales, one for Marketing, one for Telecom, one for Political Positions, a generic one, and a variety of "dream job" drafts.
 Be prepared to send someone a copy of your resume at a moment's notice, but also don't be afraid to craft a new resume for a specific position.